oslomarketsolutions/pre-commit-maven-plugin/README.md

 # pre-commit-maven-plugin

-> The maven plugin for [the pre-commit framework][precommit]
+> A maven plugin for [the pre-commit framework][precommit]

 [pre-commit][precommit] is a framework for managing commit hooks in a Git repository.
 It makes working with commit hooks easier, but it has an issue.
-It requires that developers install a binary onto their system and manually install the hooks by running `pre-commit install --install-hooks`.
+It requires that developers install a binary onto their system and manually installing the the hooks into their repo by running `pre-commit install --install-hooks`.
 We can do better than that!

 When compiling a maven project, this plugin will install the git hooks automatically in the developer's Git project.
 One less thing to